LemonPower21/Petrolium/README.md

 # Where are the ticker of stock?
 1. You can find the stock ticker or symbol here: https://finance.yahoo.com/markets/stocks/most-active/
-2. For crypto there is an example in the code.
+2. For crypto there is an example in the code, but you can search the differents couple on Binance.

  # How to setup It in Linux Machine?
  1. Install python3 and python3-pip.